 - You can use a dedicated astronomy camera that can take long exposures as long as it is connected to a laptop and imaging software.
 This is quite easy to do.

 - One technique that is helpful for ensuring that longer exposures are able to produce good-quality images without any star trails is auto-guiding.
 This is something I do, and it was not difficult to set up.
 All you need is a small guide scope and a guiding camera, which is then connected to a software guiding program called PHD2.
 It locks onto stars, and if there is any movement, it corrects this by nudging your telescope mount into the correct position.

-Reduce Vibrations & Light Pollution to Achieve Clear Images
+Reduce Vibrations and Light Pollution to Achieve Clear Images

 In order to get clear, sharp astrophotos, you need to reduce external vibrations and light pollution.
 Vibrations can cause blurry images, so try finding a spot away from busy roads and highways.
-Try to minimize the effect of wind.
+Try to minimise the effect of wind.